 Meeting these various needs necessitates (1) Adoption of computational pipelines that take advantage of current computing hardware to execute needed analysis at interactive rates.
 (2) Coupling this with effective visual representations that facilitate cognitive understanding (3) Employment of computational steering techniques to allow simulations to be focused on the relevant aspects of the simulation.
 (4) Employment of a multi-disciplinary, collaborative approach to encourage participation by relevant experts in a variety of disciplines.

-TPOC: Lee Butler, (410) 278-9200, lee.a.butler6.civ@mail.mil.
+TPOC: Scott Hornung, (410) 278-3263, scott.n.hornung.civ@mail.mil and Lee Butler, (410) 278-9200, lee.a.butler6.civ@mail.mil.

 c.
 KCI-AA-3: Analysis and Assessment Methodology for Congested and Contested Operational Environments